 An overuse injury in rugby normally involves the tendons, such as tendonitis, or medial tibial stress syndrome (shin splints).
 These aren’t normally serious injuries and symptoms will gradually disappear once resting.
 However, if you continue to play with the injury, it could affect your performance and possibly lead to more complications.

-Due to the nature of the sport, contact and collisions injuries are extremely common.
+Due to the nature of the sport, contact and collision injuries are extremely common.
 This can lead to many different types of injuries, including bruising, strained tendons and ligaments.
 But the most common are fractures because of the bones’ lack of ability to absorb such an amount of strain.

 Fractures are most common on limbs and of the skill, as helmets are not worn.